semyonfox/oghma/docs/REFACTORING_2025-01-25.md

 **Why This Matters:**
 This document now serves as a complete Architecture Decision Record (ADR) showing:
-- ✅ Problem context and goals
+- [x] Problem context and goals
-- ✅ All alternatives evaluated with pros/cons
+- [x] All alternatives evaluated with pros/cons
-- ✅ Why certain approaches were rejected
+- [x] Why certain approaches were rejected
-- ✅ Final decision with full rationale
+- [x] Final decision with full rationale
-- ✅ Implementation details and migration paths
+- [x] Implementation details and migration paths

 **Result:** The recommendation system doc is now exemplary for academic assessment, showing thorough research, evaluation, and decision-making process.